-The Council is entering rulemaking to modify sections in the commercial and residential energy codes to address legal uncertainty stemming from the decision in California Restaurant Association v.
+The Council entered rulemaking to modify sections in the commercial and residential energy codes to address legal uncertainty stemming from the decision in California Restaurant Association v.
 City of Berkeley recently issued by the Ninth Circuit Court of Appeals.
 While the requirements in the 2021 Washington State Energy Code are not exactly analogous to the Berkeley prohibition on gas infrastructure, the Council moved forward to address the ruling expanding the scope of the Energy Policy and Conservation Act of 1975 (EPCA) preemption provisions.
 The Council sought public input on areas where the code may be impacted by a preemption issue and developed a proposed rule addressing those areas while retaining the efficiency gains made towards the goal of RCW 19.27A.160.
+The adopted rule meets requirements for an exemption from preemption under EPCA and does not require those to whom it applies to take an action that violates requirements of another federal or state law.